-SynthKG consists of two main steps: (1) document chunking and decontextualization, followed by (2) entity, relation and proposition extraction.
+Traditional prompt-based KG extraction treats each document as an isolated zero-shot problem, leading to inconsistent outputs and preventing systematic learning.
+SynthKG addresses this by decomposing KG construction into reproducible stages that generate consistent, high-quality training data.
+The pipeline consists of two main steps: (1) document chunking and decontextualization, followed by (2) entity, relation and proposition extraction.
 These steps ensure high coverage of extracted entities and relations while minimizing information loss.
-We present an overview of SynthKG in \Cref{kg-synthesis-workflow}.
-Additionally, we provide details of all LLM prompts utilized in this process in \Cref{sec:kg-synthesis-prompts}.
+We present an overview of SynthKG in \Cref{kg-synthesis-workflow}, with detailed prompts in \Cref{sec:kg-synthesis-prompts}.